 Yes, completely free.
 No email address, no account, no trial period.
-Every department page is a static public webpage built from public data sources — we have no mechanism to gate it even if we wanted to.
+Every department page is a static public webpage built from public data sources.
+We have no mechanism to gate it even if we wanted to.

-The free tier uses public datasets that are updated on their own schedules — not nightly feeds.
+The free tier uses public datasets that are updated on their own schedules, not nightly feeds.
 Specifically:

 - Census ACS: 2020–2024 5-year estimates, released December 2024

-- FEMA National Risk Index: Version 1.2, released December 2025
+- FEMA National Risk Index: Version 1.20

 - Federal Disaster Declarations: Updated through early 2026

 We refresh the free tier pages annually as new versions of these datasets are released.
-If you need current incident data — response times, call volumes, trends — that requires your department's live NERIS data, which is what the Response tier provides.
+If you need current incident data (response times, call volumes, trends), that requires your department's live NERIS data, which is what the Response tier provides.

 It depends on what's wrong.
-Department name, boundary, and station locations come from the NERIS Public dataset — if those are incorrect, the fix starts at NERIS.
+Department name, boundary, and station locations come from the NERIS Public dataset.
+If those are incorrect, the fix starts at NERIS.
 Updating your department's record in NERIS will flow through to our next refresh.

 We generate pages for all departments in the NERIS Public dataset that have a valid boundary polygon.
-About 22,000 departments have boundaries; roughly 8,000 don't, and those are excluded because all our analysis is geography-based — without a boundary, we can't assign census tracts, calculate population served, or do spatial comparisons.
+About 22,000 departments have boundaries; roughly 8,000 don't, and those are excluded because all our analysis is geography-based.
+Without a boundary, we can't assign census tracts, calculate population served, or do spatial comparisons.

 If your department isn't in NERIS at all, enrollment is free through FSRI.
 If you're in NERIS but don't have a boundary on file, contact your state fire marshal's office or FSRI directly to get it added.